 4. Rethink Dialogue Tags

-However, in many cases, dialogue tags can be deleted altogether by placing action around the dialogue, called body tags.
+In many cases, dialogue tags can be deleted altogether by placing action around the dialogue, called body tags or action tags.
 If the body tag makes it clear who’s speaking, the speech tag can be deleted altogether.
 Take this example,

 “We’re in trouble,” Madeleine said.
 She ducked under the window ledge.